 <Discussion>

 Accurately speaking, Guard interval is not defined for L-STF and VHT-STF as seen in Eq.
 (22-16) and Eq.
 (22-28), respectively.
 Guard interval is defined as TGI2 (1.6us) for L-LTF because clause 20 explains the guard interval insertion as one-shot prepending for the entire 8us-long L-LTF.
 Guard interval is defined as TGI for VHT-LTF because its waveform is described per each 4us-long symbol.

+Even though T_GI is not introduced in the corresponding equation of L-STF and VHT-STF, prepending of guard interval is actually done for L-STF and VHT-STF as well to get totally 8us L-STF and 4us VHTSTF. .
+The only reason not to include T_GI in those equations is that the equation will be the same thing regardless of whether T_GI is inserted or not in it due to the STF periodic characteristics.
+Slightly different from the equation things, this clause 22.3.4 talks about encoding process description.
+So, guard interval is needed to be included in this clause not to give any ambiguity.
+FYI, STF is created from frequency domain, i.e. IDFT is applied (it is 64 point IDFT), therefore it actually needs inserting GI to get totally 8us L-STF and 4us VHTSTF.

 Instead of 800ns or 400ns, I introduced LONG_GI or SHORT_GI already defined in clause 22.2.2 (TXVECTOR/RXVECTOR) rather than T_GI or T_SGI because Table 22-4 comes later in the draft.